-NAMA's strategic planning is focused not only on the disposal of property but also on investment in assets so as to make them more attractive to purchasers and thereby enhance their ultimate disposal value.
-NAMA expects, in this context, to approve substantial funding for commercially viable projects in Ireland over the period to end-2020 with a particular focus on the delivery of new houses and apartments in the Greater Dublin Area and new Grade A office accommodation in the Dublin Docklands in response to the emerging growth needs of the Irish economy.
+NAMA's strategic planning and delivery is focused not only on the disposal of property but also on investment in assets so as to make them more attractive to purchasers and thereby enhance their ultimate disposal value.
+NAMA expects, in this context, to approve substantial funding for commercially viable projects in Ireland over the period to end-2020 with a particular focus on the delivery of new houses and apartments in the Greater Dublin Area; and new Grade A office accommodation in the Dublin Docklands in response to the emerging growth needs of the Irish economy, where NAMA has, within a relatively short timeframe, made enormous progress.

 NAMA could fund, subject to commercial viability, the delivery of 20,000 new residential properties in Dublin, the surrounding counties of Wicklow, Kildare and Meath and large urban centres such as Cork and Galway over the next five years and substantial new office accommodation in the Dublin Docklands, where the Agency holds an interest in approximately 75% of the developable land area of 22 hectares, over the same period.
-If required, NAMA's peak funding outlay across these two funding programmes could be of the order of €2.5 billion, however NAMA is actively open to joint venture and other partnership arrangements which could involve other parties meeting at least some of that funding requirement.
+If required, NAMA's peak funding outlay across these two funding programmes could be of the order of €2.5 billion.
+However NAMA is actively open to joint venture and other partnership arrangements which could involve other parties meeting at least some of that funding requirement.